hande-qmc/hande/documentation/manual/input/utils/utils.rst

 .. code-block:: lua

      sys = read_in {
-         int_file = "./FCIDUMP",
+         int_file = "FCIDUMP",
          nel = 24,
          ms = 0,
          sym = 0,
      }

-     dump_hdf5_system {
+     hdf5_name = write_read_in_system {
          sys = sys,
      }

-This will produce a HDF5 file entitled "./FCIDUMP.H5".
+This will produce a HDF5 file entitled "FCIDUMP.H5" and return this value to the hdf5_name.
 Passing this as the argument to int_file within read_in will use it in future calculations- a HDF5 file is automatically detected.

 If a CAS is used to produce the system object used to produce such a file it will be labelled as such; conversion between different CAS within this functionality is not currently supported.

+When using a HDF5 file to initialise a system either both of nel and ms must be specified or neither; if neither is specified the values within the system dump will be used.